AndersKaloer/Ring-Buffer/README.md

 An example is given in [examples/simple.c](examples/simple.c).

-The size of the memory buffer must be a power-of-two, and the buffer can contain at most `buf_size-1` bytes.
+The size of the memory buffer must be a power-of-two, and the ring buffer can contain at most `buf_size-1` bytes.

 A new ring buffer is created using the ` ring_buffer_init(&ring_buffer, buff, sizeof(buff))` function:
 ```c